LongLiveCHIEF/wsl2-docker-for-win/README.md

 ## Prerequisites

-- Be running Windows Build 18945 or higher.
+- Be running Windows Build 18945 or higher. (`18917` or higher shoud work, but you won't get automatic localhost resolution between Windows and Linux processes)
 - Have wsl2 setup [Microsoft Docs - Install WSL2][install-wsl2]
 - and Ubuntu 18.04 installed [Store link - Ubuntu 18.04][ubuntu-store]
 - (Optional) Install new Windows Terminal [from Store][windows-terminal-store]